zombie6888/multi_stack_navigator/README.md

           builder: ...);
 ```

-There is no unneccessary rebuild on current page when you push or pop other route or tap to switch to another tab.
-But if you want to rebuild something or run some callback on current page when navigation events occurs you can use built in LocationObserver stream.
+There is no unneccessary rebuilds on current page when you push or pop other route, or switching to another tab.
+But if you want to rebuild something or run some callback on current page, when navigation events occurs, you can use LocationObserver stream.

 ## Deep linking